openframeworks/ofBook/20_intro_to_graphics/chapter.md

             ofLine(vertex-normal/2, vertex+normal/2);
         }

 Like with the first time we drew circles, we getting the all of the vertices in our `ofPolyline`.
-But here, we are also using [`getNormalAtIndex`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndex "getNormalAtIndex Documentation Page"] which you have already guess, takes an index and returns to you an `ofVec3f` that represents the normal vector for the vertex at that index.  **[Note: explain how normal vector is relative to (0,0,0) and how to center it on the vertex]**
+But here, we are also using [`getNormalAtIndex`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndex "getNormalAtIndex Documentation Page"] which takes an index and returns an `ofVec3f` that represents the normal vector for the vertex at that index.  **[Note: explain how normal vector is relative to (0,0,0) and how to center it on the vertex]**

 **[Note: has ofVec3f been properly introduced for this part to make sense?]**

 ![Polyline Normals](images/intrographics_polylinenormals.png "Drawing the normals at the vertices of a polyline")

-Well, you may have also guessed that `ofPolyline` lets us sample normals as well as points, using the function [`getNormalAtIndexInterpolated`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndexInterpolated "getNormalAtIndexInterpolated Documentation Page").
+Well, you may have guessed that `ofPolyline` lets us sample normals as well as points, using the function [`getNormalAtIndexInterpolated`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndexInterpolated "getNormalAtIndexInterpolated Documentation Page").
 So let's comment out the code we just wrote, and try sampling our normals evenly along the polyline:

 	float numPoints = polyline.size();
 	float normalLength = 20;